Henry J. Degenkolb: Professional Activities and Awards

-Degenkolb was an early member of EERI, serving as a Director from 1961 to 1963 and President from 1974 to 1978.
-He became a member of the Seismological Society of America in 1947 and served as Associate Editor of the Bulletin of the Seismological Society of America (1973-1085).
-He was also a member of the American Concrete Institute, American Society of Civil Engineers (honorary member, SF Section President 1964), Structural Engineers Association of California (President 1958), and Structural Engineers Association of Northern California (honorary member, President 1957).
+Degenkolb was an early member of EERI, serving as a director from 1961 to 1963 and president from 1974 to 1978.
+He became a member of the Seismological Society of America in 1947 and served as associate editor of the Bulletin of the Seismological Society of America (1973-1085).
+He was also a member of the American Concrete Institute, American Society of Civil Engineers (honorary member, SF section president 1964), Structural Engineers Association of California (president 1958), and Structural Engineers Association of Northern California (honorary member, president 1957).

-From 1972 to 1978 he was Chair of the Design Committee the Applied Technology Council project that developed Tentative Provisions for the Development of Seismic Regulations for Buildings, ATC Report 3-06.
+From 1972 to 1978 he was chair of the Design Committee of the Applied Technology Council project that developed Tentative Provisions for the Development of Seismic Regulations for Buildings, ATC Report 3-06.

 He served on the President's Task Force on Earthquake Hazards Reduction, consulted for the California Seismic Safety Commission and received many awards.
 These included election to the National Academy of Engineering in 1977, the American Society of Civil Engineers Moisseiff (1953) and Ernest E. Howard Award (1968), and the Earthquake Engineering Research Institute Special Recognition Award in 1988.
 He was also awarded the Frank P. Brown Medal by the Franklin Institute in 1978.